megaluck/documentation/docs/introduction/06-Base-App.rst

 *****

 Data in a sidechain is meant to be represented as a Box, that we can see as data kept “closed” by a Proposition, that can be open only with the Proposition’s Secret(s).
 The Sidechain SDK offers two different Box types: Coin Box and non-Coin Box.
-A Non-Coin box represents a unique entity which can be transferred between different owners, for example it can be sold.
-A Coin box is a box which contains ZEN, examples of a Coin box are RegularBox and ForgingBox.
-A Coin Box can be used to add custom data to an object that represents some coins, i.e. that holds an intrinsic defined value.
-As an example, a developer would extend a Coin Box to manage a time lock on a UTXO, e.g. to implement some kind of smart contract.
+A Non-Coin box represents a unique entity that can be transferred between different owners.
+A Coin box is a box that contains ZEN, examples of a Coin box are RegularBox and ForgingBox.
+A Coin Box can add custom data to an object that represents some coins, i.e., that it holds an intrinsic defined value.
+For example, a developer would extend a Coin Box to manage a time lock on a UTXO, e.g., to implement smart contract logic.
-In particular, any box could be logically split in two parts: Box and BoxData (box data is included in the box).
-The Box itself represents the entity in the blockchain, i.e. all operations like create/open etc. are performed on boxes.
-Box data contains information about the entity like value, proposition address and any custom data.
+In particular, any box can be split into two parts: Box and BoxData (box data is included in the Box).
+The Box itself represents the entity in the blockchain, i.e., all operations such as create/open. are performed on boxes.
+Box data contains information about the entity like value, proposition address, and any custom data.
-Every box has its own unique boxId (not be confused with box type id which is used for serialization).
-That box id is calculated for each box by next function:
+Every Box has its unique boxId (not be confused with box type id, which is used for serialization).
+That box id is calculated for each Box by the following function in the SDK core:

 ::